 What kind of weather should we expect on the Camino?

 Weather conditions vary by region, by season and by day.
 We will be walking across the north of Spain, which has much milder temperatures than Madrid and the South of Spain.
 In May, you should expect cool temperatures and some rain.
-In August, you should expect no rain but some heat.
+In August, you should expect no rain but heat in the afternoons especially.
 Some parts of the path are quite shady while others are more sunny.
 Mother Nature may bring you sun or rain on a given day, and you should be prepared for variations of weather within any particular day as well as from day to day.

 Will we be following a guide?
 How do we know where to go?

 While Juan Carlos or one of the guides will be on the path at all times, the group will be spread out in all likelihood because people walk at different paces.
 It is very difficult to get lost on the Camino.
 The trail is well-marked with bright yellow arrows and stone markers with the symbol of a shell.
 In addition, you will be given a map every morning letting you know the terrain and the distance between towns so that you will know where you are.